10th Finchley

 The first Rovers were formed in July with the original members being K Darrington, G Millward, D Wright, E Holliday, J Caspell, G H Paterson, H Tinsley, C Wainwright, T Tulk and C Cook.
 Troop numbers also began to increase as seniors returned, and before long there was something happening every evening, including signalling, gym, swimming and band practice.

-Mr Vick, who had become a Vice-President of the Group, due to his being in charge of the hospital and his close friendship with Group, arranged for the Troop to use the basement of King Edward Hall.
+Mr Vick, who had become a Vice-President of the Group due to his being in charge of the hospital and his close friendship with Group, arranged for the Troop to use the basement of King Edward Hall.
 This became their new home although ‘Tophole’ was retained for use by the Cub Pack.

 Despite the Hall being dimly lit and poorly ventilated they made it look very presentable with a trophy table at one end and an office for ‘Pop’ tucked away in a corner.